Makoninio/Personal-finance-assistant/finance-assistant/README.md

 ### Database

 The app uses SQLite for local storage.
 Database file is created automatically at `data/transactions.db`.

+### Senso Integration

+The app can optionally store both raw PDF text and structured transaction data in Senso cloud storage:

+1. **Raw Text Storage**: Full PDF text is uploaded to `/content/raw` endpoint
+2. **Structured Data**: Parsed transactions are uploaded to `/content/json` endpoint
+3. **Content IDs**: Both uploads return content IDs for future reference

+To enable Senso integration:
+1. Get your Senso API key from [Senso Dashboard](https://senso.ai)
+2. Add it to your `.env` file or enter it in the Settings page
+3. Upload PDFs will automatically be stored in Senso

 ## 📊 Usage Examples